 Based on our own experience in registration of private and recognized companies, please see below the following algorithm of actions.
-For more information about the registration procedure, please visit the AIFC website.
+For more information about the registration procedure, please visit the AIFC website2.

-A company must have its legal address within the boundaries of the AIFC.
-Furthermore, the AIFC participants support office may provide a temporary legal address.
+A company must have its address within the boundaries of the AIFC.